tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hats.md

 ### - Most HATs don't run on Macs

 Almost no HAT runs on a Mac.
 But many developers and designers prefer Macs because they have a much better development platform (the command line is much friendlier and functional, for example).
-To make a cURL call, you just open Terminal and paste in the call.
-With a Windows machine, installing cURL and libcurl is much more onerous and harder to use.
+To make a curl call, you just open Terminal and paste in the call.
+With a Windows machine, installing curl and libcurl is much more onerous and harder to use.

 If most developers use Macs but you use a PC (to accommodate your HAT), you may struggle to install developer tools or to follow internal tutorials to get set up and test out content.